ocp-workshop-wf/bootcamp/module3/README.md

   oc expose pod/hello-world-pod
   ```

-  > output: "you should see an error as you need to spicify the port!"
+  > output: "you should see an error as you need to specify the port!"
   ```bash
   error: couldn't find port via --port flag or introspection See 'oc expose -h' for help and examples